anitha-radhakrishnan/Reaction-Game/README.md

 # Reaction Game Control Box

 This Arduino sketch is designed for a reaction game control box consisting of 20 illuminated switches, each connected to 5V relay modules.
-The relay modules are controlled using two CD74HC4067 multiplexers, with 10 pins of each multiplexer utilized.
-Pins 4 to 13 are used in both multiplexers.
+The relay modules are controlled using two [CD74HC4067 multiplexers](https://www.instructables.com/Arduino-Interfacing-With-CD74HC4067-16-channel-MUX/), with 10 pins (4 to 13) of each multiplexer utilized. multiplexers.

 ## Operation Overview
 1. The sketch generates a random number between 1 and 20.